 If you are working for somebody else, your income potential will almost always be limited.
 I’m certainly not complaining about how I was paid.
 I made a nice living.
 However, no matter what, my salary would always be determined at the discretion of my boss.
 This includes my salary, health insurance benefits, 401 (k) match, and profit-sharing – among other things.
 Although I am giving up a steady paycheck, I now have the opportunity to be compensated as much or as little as I like depending on how hard I work.
 While the steady paycheck is appealing, so is the unlimited income potential.
 Luckily, I also landed with a company that provides a retirement plan and a great group health insurance plan to boot.

 At first glance, it would appear that a good job with a steady paycheck is the most secure option.
 I have to admit, my job felt about as secure as it could get.
 However, the cold hard truth is that working for somebody else usually just gives you the illusion of security.
 In fact, my boss had the option of firing me at any time.
 If you work for a large company, just one of your superiors needs to dislike you and you could be gone.
 So, really, how secure is that?
 Working for myself means that I can’t be fired.
 Sure, building the business is going to take a ton of hard work.
 It may be a bit of a bumpy ride to get going.
+Professional business start companies like Sun Document Filings can be a great asset in the initial phase.
 But once I have my business up and running, I really can’t be fired.
 Sure, a client or two may no longer decide to do business with me – which would be a bummer.
 However, I can just go out and replace that client.
 That is true security.